ahircock/angular-model-editor/README.md

 Alternatively, you can use Visual Studio Code's "Tasks / Run Tasks" feature to launch these three processes

 ```
-npm run build-dev-node
 npm run start-dev-node
 npm run start-dev-ng
 ```

 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+You can call the API calls directly (for testing) by opening `http://localhost:3000/`

 ## Debug development

-Assume you are using Visual Studio Code
+Assume you are using Visual Studio Code.
-If you want to debug the angular client,

 ## Build production